Local-first browser tools

 Unix pipes, adapted to the browser.

-The first step is dependable single-purpose tools.
-The larger vision is composability: outputs from one local tool become inputs for another, creating browser-native workflows without handing private files to remote infrastructure.
+The first step is already here: dependable single-purpose tools.
+The larger vision is composability, where outputs from one local tool become inputs for another without handing private files to remote infrastructure.

 01